TheMostOGName/Mario-Kart-Wii-Google-Translated/README.md

 # Mario-Kart-Wii-Google-Translated
 I will be translating all of Mario Kart Wii

+---
+This project has died.
+I have not actually worked on it in a pretty long time, there's a decent amount of stuff to do and this project has already been completed by other people I believe.
+---

 # About:

 This is going to be an interesting project.
 I am going to Google Translate every single word in Mario Kart Wii.